drunot/matToGazeboIndgoWorld/README.md

 ### Using the output files

 The three output files can be moved to the VM using secure copy.
 Once on the VM the `*.launch`-file should be moved to the path `/opt/ros/indigo/share/turtlebot_gazebo/launch/`.
 The `*.world`-file whould be moved to `/opt/ros/indigo/share/turtlebot_gazebo/world/`.
 Now you can open gazibo with the given world by runnning the `*.sh`-file.
-Note that if you get an error running the script this might be because it was generated in windos.
+Note that if you get an error running the script this might be because it was generated in Windows.
 To fix this simply run:

 ```bash
 sed -i -e 's/\r$//' <script-name>.sh